 How To Install Grafana on Ubuntu 22.04

-Grafana is open-source analytics and interactive visualization web application.
-It allows you to ingest data from a huge number of data sources, query this data and display it on beautiful customizable charts for easy analysis.
+In this guide on the Orcacore website, we want to teach you How To Install Grafana on Ubuntu 22.04.
+Grafana is an open-source analytics and interactive visualization web application.
+It allows you to ingest data from a huge number of data sources, query this data, and display it on beautiful, customizable charts for easy analysis.

 It is also possible to set alerts so you can quickly and easily be notified of abnormal behavior and lots more.
-In simple terms, Grafana allows you to transform the mountain of performance metric data collected from your applications, into visualizations.
+In simple terms, Grafana allows you to transform the mountain of performance metric data collected from your applications into visualizations.
 This will allow you to draw conclusions and make decisions to keep your application stack healthy.

 Steps To Install Grafana on Ubuntu 22.04

 To complete this guide, you must log in to your server as a non-root user with sudo privileges and set up a basic firewall.
-To do this, you can follow our guide the Initial Server Setup with Ubuntu 22.04.
+To do this, you can follow our guide on the Initial Server Setup with Ubuntu 22.04.

 And you need to have Nginx installed on your server to use it as a reverse proxy for Grafana.
-To do this, you can follow the installation part of our article about How To Install Nginx on Ubuntu 22.04.
+To do this, you can follow the installation part of our article about How to Install Nginx on Ubuntu 22.04.

 Also, you need a domain name that points to your IP address.